David Amess: Personal life

 He and his wife Julia Arnold had one son and four daughters.
 Arnold was a part-time caseworker for her husband.
 Their eldest daughter is actress Katie Amess.
 Amess was a lifelong supporter of Premier League team West Ham United and attended their final game at the Boleyn Ground in May 2016.

 As an animal lover, his family had several pets.
 In 2016, these included a rescue dog; a pug called Lily.
 Lily was succeeded by a French Bulldog called Vivienne who, shortly after Amess's murder in 2021, won the Westminster Dog of the Year Show.

-Amess was the president of The Music Man Project, a local charity that provides musical opportunities to people with learning disabilities.
+Amess was the president of the Music Man Project, a local charity that provides musical opportunities to people with learning disabilities.
 He appeared with the group in performances at the Royal Albert Hall and the London Palladium.

-He listed his recreations in Who's Who as "gardening, music, sport, animals, theatre, travel".
+Amess was a supporter of the British Monarchist Society.

 Murder

-On 15 October 2021, Amess was stabbed multiple times at his constituency surgery at Belfairs Methodist Church Hall in Leigh-on-Sea.
-He received treatment at the scene, but died from his injuries soon after the attack.
-He was pronounced dead at the scene at 1:13 pm.
+On 15 October 2021, Amess was fatally stabbed at his constituency surgery at Belfairs Methodist Church Hall in Leigh-on-Sea.
 Amess's murder was later declared a "terrorist incident" by the Metropolitan Police.
-The investigation, led by Scotland Yard's Counter Terrorism Command, is exploring "a potential motivation linked to Islamist extremism".
-The suspect, Ali Harbi Ali, a 25-year-old British citizen of Somali descent, was arrested at the scene on suspicion of murder and later detained under Section 41 of the Terrorism Act 2000.
-On 21 October, he was charged with murder and preparing terrorist acts under the Terrorism Act 2006.
-His trial was scheduled for March 2022.
+The investigation, led by Scotland Yard's Counter Terrorism Command, explored "a potential motivation linked to Islamist extremism".
+The killer, Ali Harbi Ali, a British citizen of Somali descent, was arrested at the scene, convicted and sentenced to life imprisonment with a whole life order.
+A post-mortem examination determined Amess died from multiple stab wounds to the chest.

-On 27 October, an inquest was opened into Amess's death but was immediately suspended "pending the outcome of the criminal proceedings".
-The suspension would be reviewed in April 2022.
-Coroner's officer Paul Donaghy told the inquest that, the day after Amess's death, a Home Office pathologist carried out a post-mortem examination which found that Amess had died from multiple stab wounds to the chest.
+Funeral

 A procession and memorial service took place in Southend on 22 November.
 The private service, attended by family, was held at St Mary's Church, the Church of England parish church in Prittlewell.
 The Reverend Paul Mackay and Monsignor Kevin William Hale led the service.
 A family statement was read by the former Conservative MP Ann Widdecombe.
 Afterwards, his casket processed through the streets in a horse-drawn hearse.
-The following day a funeral service was held at Westminster Cathedral.
+The next day a funeral service was held at Westminster Cathedral.
 Prime Minister Boris Johnson joined former prime ministers, the Speaker of the House Lindsay Hoyle and the Labour leader Sir Keir Starmer at the service.
 A message from Pope Francis was delivered by Archbishop Claudio Gugerotti, the Apostolic Nuncio to Great Britain.